Zurück zum Blog

 .NET

-.NET is a completely free, open-source developer platform that supports writing a ton of different types of applications in several languages: C#, F#, Visual Basic and Visual C++.
+.NET is a completely free, open-source developer platform that supports writing a wide range of applications in several languages: C#, F#, Visual Basic, and Visual C++.

 Practically speaking, .NET allows you to write and build programs using C# – a powerful combo akin to peanut butter and jelly, but I digress.

-According to the official page, .NET is the entirety of the development environment, while .NET Framework refers to the original version of .NET.
+According to the official page, .NET is the entire development environment, while .NET Framework refers to the original version of .NET.
 Additionally, the .NET Standard is a formal specification of the APIs common across different .NET versions.
-This ensures that the same .NET code will be able to execute on different .NET implementations.
+This ensures that the same .NET code can execute across different .NET implementations.

 • Translate the C# code into computer-readable instructions